mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 - Set up time services pointing to default time servers.
     - Allowed time: 5 minutes.

+- Create a new user account called "bob" with password "redhat" and set expiration in one week.
+    - Allowed time: 5 minutes.

 - Install the appropriate kernel update from http://mirrors.kernel.org/centos/6.4/updates/x86_64/Packages.
 The following conditions must also be met: